openlang/proposals/Let/Let.md

 Now, the variable `pi` exists only for the expression `pi * 2`.

+### Mutability

+The expanded `let` expression allows declaration of a variable whose scope is only the `in` block of the `let` expression.
+The variable's value as set when it is initialized is immutable.
+That is, once declared it cannot be changed.

 ### Relation to Expression
 An expanded `let` expression would be equivalent to any other expression meaning that an expanded `let` expression could be used